 These factors as much as the pricing difference of around £20 per month between both application modules will likely enter the mix in purchasing decisions.

 As a Microsoft Dynamics 365 partner, Preact are here to help.
-Please get in touch if you have any questions or if need any clarification about the licensing of the D365 for Sales.
+Please get in touch if you have any questions or if need any clarification about the licensing of the Sales app.